ECO4 Scheme: free solar panels for eligible households

 What is ECO4?

 ECO4 stands for Energy Company Obligation 4.
-It is a government mandate, not a direct grant — Ofgem requires the UK's largest energy suppliers (British Gas, EDF, E.ON, Octopus, OVO, Scottish Power, and others) to fund a set amount of energy improvements for eligible households each year.
+It is a government obligation, not a direct grant — Ofgem administers it on behalf of the Department for Energy Security and Net Zero (DESNZ), and it requires medium and large UK energy suppliers (British Gas, EDF, E.ON, Octopus, OVO, Scottish Power, and others) to fund a set amount of energy improvements for fuel-poor and vulnerable households.
 The suppliers pay for this through their operating costs, which is why ECO4 is sometimes described as “funded by energy suppliers.”

 Who qualifies?

-Eligibility has two components — you generally need to meet both:
+Eligibility has two parts — a household test and a property test — and you generally need to meet both.

-Alternatively, you qualify automatically if anyone in your household receives one of these qualifying benefits:
+The main route is receiving a qualifying means-tested benefit.
+You qualify if anyone in your household receives one of the qualifying benefits:

 2. Property EPC rating

-Your property also needs to have an Energy Performance Certificate (EPC) rating of D, E, F, or G. Properties already rated A, B, or C are not eligible — the scheme is targeted at homes with the most to gain from energy improvements.
+Your property also needs a low Energy Performance Certificate (EPC) rating.
+For owner-occupied homes the qualifying bands are D, E, F, or G; for private rented and social housing the threshold is generally E, F, or G (band D is restricted to certain measure types).
+Properties already rated A, B, or C are not eligible — the scheme is targeted at homes with the most to gain from energy improvements.

 If you do not know your EPC rating, you can check it free on the government's EPC register.
 If your property is not yet rated or the certificate is very old, an installer or assessor can arrange a new assessment.